google/ExoPlayer/hello-world.md

 1. Add ExoPlayer as a dependency to your project.
 1. Create a `SimpleExoPlayer` instance.
 1. Attach the player to a view (for video output and user input).
-1. Prepare the player with a `MediaSource` to play.
+1. Prepare the player with a `MediaItem` to play.
 1. Release the player when done.

 These steps are described in more detail below.
 For a complete example, refer to